exiguus/js.npm.babel.jquery.env/README.md

 Take a look into `build/helper/config.js` to setup config variables or the usebanner.
 Also `Gruntfile.js` and `build/helper/_grunt/` may be interesting.

+The Webpack config can be found in `build/`.
+For `dist/` the component is build as UMD Library.

 Note: [Grunt](https://gruntjs.com/) use [jit](https://www.npmjs.com/package/jit-grunt) to load [Grunt](https://gruntjs.com/) Tasks.